jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

-When implementing an interface, it is important to keep in mind that the way the user can express problems in JuMP is not directly limited by the constraints which a solver supports via MOI as JuMP performs automatic reformulation](@ref) via [The Bridges submodule](@ref).
+When implementing an interface, it is important to keep in mind that the way the user can express problems in JuMP is not directly limited by the constraints which a solver supports via MOI as JuMP performs automatic reformulation via [The Bridges submodule](@ref).

 Therefore, we recommend to only support the constraint types that directly map